actionhero/www.actionherojs.com/tutorials/tasks.md

 }
 ```

-Be sure to have the scheduler enabled on at least one of your ActionHero servers!
+Be sure to have the scheduler enabled on at least one of your Actionhero servers!

 ## Failed Job Management